 - Events held outside of our normal catchment area

-- Schools which have not visited our education centre in the last 5 years
+- Schools which have not visited our Learning Centre in the past 5 years

 - Events to which we have already recently donated

 If you would like to make a charitable request outside of this list, please contact firstname.lastname@example.org

 When is the busiest time at The Deep?

 We are usually busiest between 11am – 2pm each day.
 This is when queues are more likely.
 On days when the weather is poor, during school holidays or Bank Holiday weekends, we can become more busy.
 If you would prefer a quieter visit, we recommend arriving for 10am when we open or after 2.30pm.
 We also run quiet afternoons called Tranquil Tuesdays on the first Tuesday of the month (outside school holidays) as well as regular Quiet Days throughout the year.

 I have a voucher code, where do I enter it if I’m buying tickets online?

 At the moment our website isn’t able to accept voucher codes, these have to be redeemed in person at reception.
 All other tickets can still be bought online before you arrive, so you can take advantage of the 10% discount.
 Simply present/quote the voucher code when collecting your tickets at reception.